jaspector

 Any construction, renovation, addition, or alteration with a value over $500 requires a permit.
 Permit triggers include: new construction (residential or commercial), building enlargement or change of use, electrical, plumbing, siding, roofing work, and demolition.

-Typical processing time is Not specified; contact Building Inspector or City Hall for processing timeline.
+Building permit processing times in Ripley, MS typically run Not specified; contact Building Inspector or City Hall for processing timeline.
+Timelines can vary based on project complexity and current department workload.